-- Quality Area 1 - Educational Program and Practice.
-Standard 1.1 Offences related to required programs.
+- Quality Area 1 Educational Program and Practice.
+Standard 1.1 Offences related to required programs. - Quality Area 2 Children's health and safety Education and Care Services National Regulations (2012).

 ACCEPTANCE AND REFUSAL OF AUTHORISATIONS POLICY

 This policy outlines authorisation requirements and what a staff member or Educator should do if an authorisation submitted by parents or guardians is incomplete.